 Examples of meme stocks include GameStop, AMC, and BlackBerry.
 While the companies themselves have not performed well in recent years, all three stocks went viral on a popular Reddit forum and saw massive price increases in late January 2021, specifically Jan.
 27. BlackBerry’s stock more than tripled, while AMC increased by nearly tenfold.
 But neither saw the virality of GameStop, which increased by hundreds of dollars in a matter of days.

 Meme stocks have become increasingly relevant in recent years thanks to the rise in retail investing.
 It’s now easier than ever to trade individual stocks, meaning more people participate in these meme stock surges.

 How Does a Meme Stock Work?

 Meme stocks rise in popularity because of conversations held online.
-Due to the internet virality, they tend to see rapid price spikes.
+Due to internet virality, they tend to see rapid price spikes.
 Because the increased price is artificial and not the result of the company’s actual performance, these spikes are usually followed by an inevitable crash.